kubevault/kubevault/docs/guides/platforms/aks.md

+---
+title: Deploy Vault on Azure Kubernetes Service (AKS)
+menu:
+  docs_0.1.0:
+    identifier: aks-platform
+    name: AKS
+    parent: platform-guides
+    weight: 15
+menu_name: docs_0.1.0
+section_menu_id: guides
+---

+> New to KubeVault?
+Please start [here](/docs/concepts/README.md).

-# Deploying Vault with Azure Kubernetes Service (AKS) using GCS bucket backend and unsealing it using azureKeyVault
+# Deploy Vault on Azure Kubernetes Service (AKS)

 Here, we are going to deploy Vault in AKS using Vault operator.
 We are going to use [Azure Storage Container](https://azure.microsoft.com/en-us/services/storage/) as Vault backend and `azureKeyVault` unsealer mode for automatic unsealing the Vault.

 ## Before You Begin